KeckObservatory/mKTL/doc/configuration.rst

 		though it is also overloaded for use with the legacy numeric array type.
 An example set of enumerators for a boolean item might be ``{'0': 'False', '1': 'True'}``.
-		In JSON a dictionary key must be a string, these keys can and should be cast back to integers after the JSON is parsed.
+		In JSON a dictionary key must be a string, integer handling of these keys can and should be supported;
+		this is particularly relevant for mask values.
 =============== ===============================================================

 Item types